Yuri Senesi

-Yuri Senesi (born 26 January 1997) is an Italian football player.
-He plays as a forward for Serie D club Lupa Frascati.
+Yuri Senesi (born 26 January 1997) is an Italian football player who plays as a forward for Serie D club Ostia Mare.

 Club career

 Cynthia

 On 13 September 2015, Senesi made his Serie D debut, for Cynthia, as a substitute replacing Doriano Facondini in the 46th minute of a 0–0 home draw against Budoni, 3 days later he played his first entire match for Cynthia, a 2–1 away defeat against Torres.
 On 29 November he scored twice in a 3–0 away win over Astrea.
 Senesi ended his season with 34 appearances, 2 goals and 1 assist.

 Olbia

 On 4 August 2016, Senesi was signed by Serie C side Olbia on an undisclosed fee.
 On 27 August he made his professional debut in Serie C, for Olbia, as a substitute replacing Mattia Muroni in the 79th minute of a 2–1 away defeat against Renate.
 On 18 September, Senesi played his first match as a starter for Olbia, a 1–0 away defeat against Lupa Roma, he was replaced by Daniele Ragatzu in the 66th minute.
 On 24 September 2017 he scored his first professional goal, as a substitute, in the 85th minute of a 2–0 home win over Pontedera.
 On 7 April 2018 he scored twice in a 4–2 home win over Livorno.